Blog

 4. Achieving buy-in

-Getting all stakeholders to align to SOPs can be challenging.
+Getting all people, process, and technology to align to SOPs can be challenging.
 This includes the people who perform the tasks, those who manage them, and sometimes external parties.

 Lack of buy-in can lead to poor adoption of the procedures, undermining the effectiveness of the SOPs.